-Type cd /srv/rsync/tftpboot and then type ls to check for the existence of the /srv/rsync/tftpboot/linux-install/OSTYPE-MAJORRELEASE ARCH directory.
+Type cd /var/simp/rsync/OSTYPE/MAJORRELEASE/tftpboot and then type ls to check for the existence of the linux-install/OSTYPE-MAJORRELEASE\ARCH directory.

-where OSTYPE and MAJORRELEASE under linux-install are the OS type and OS major version of the systems you will be PXE booting.
+OSTYPE and MAJORRELEASE under rsync are the version of the SIMP server where OSTYPE and MAJORRELEASE under linux-install are the OS type and OS major version of the systems you will be PXE booting.